mlb2251/stitch_bindings/docs/source/generated_kwargs_table.rst

             temporary solution
         * - ``verbose_best``
           - Prints whenever a new best abstraction is found
+        * - ``verbose_rewrite``
+          - Very verbose when rewriting happens - turns off --silent and --quiet which are usually forced on in rewriting
         * - ``verbose_worklist``
           - Prints every worklist item as it is processed (will slow things down a ton due to rendering out expressions)